stablekernel/aqueduct/source/docs/http/resource_controller.md

 If no operation method exists for an operation, a 405 Method Not Allowed response is automatically sent and no operation method is invoked.

-## Routing to a RESTController
+## Routing to a ResourceController

-A `RESTController` subclass must be preceded by a `Router` in the application channel.
+A `ResourceController` subclass must be preceded by a `Router` in the application channel.
 The `Router` will parse path variables so that the controller can use them to determine which operation method should be invoked.
-A typical route to a `RESTController` contains an optional identifying path variable:
+A typical route to a `ResourceController` contains an optional identifying path variable:

 ```dart
 router